ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### CONSTRAINT_TYPE

-Indicates the type of the constraint.
+This indicates the type of the constraint.
 The possible types are as follows:

 - 0: FOREIGN KEY
 - 1: NOT NULL